poult-lab/daily-word/english_words_ learning.md

 [verb] {~ (with sb) (for sth)} She pleaded with him not to go. "to ask sb for sth in a very strong and serious way" -beg-

-[verb] to plead guilty/not guilty./ Founder of China's Evergrande pleads guilty to fraud.
+[verb] to plead guilty/not guilty./ Founder of China's Evergrande pleads guilty to fraud./US singer D4vd pleads not guilty to murder in death of missing teen girl.

 "to state in court that you are guilty or not guilty of a crime"